 A student may be withdrawn from school only by a parent or legal guardian.
 The school requests notice from the parent/guardian at least three days in advance so that records and documents may be prepared.
-The parent should sign a withdrawa al form from the Attendanc ce/PEIMS Clerk.
-F amily Services Specialist will assist n locating an early childhood program in their new com munity.
+The parent should sign a withdrawal form from the Attendance/PEIMS Clerk.
+Family Services Specialist will assist in locating an early childhood program in their new community.